 - 20-25g Wine Yeast 酒曲or酒药 (It is available in a little white ball about an inch in diameter or a biscuit and can be spotted in clear package in the Asian grocery markets.
 A simple recipe is sometimes written in the package.)

 - Parchment paper （烘培纸） or cheesecloth or 棉纱布

 - A steamer 蒸锅

 - Sanitation is very important.
 Make sure all the equipments and your hands are well cleaned and air dry.
 Everything that touches the rice at every stage must be absolutely clean.
 If there is even a whisper of oil or contamination anywhere along the way, the whole batch could go bad in an instant.

 - Rinse the glutinous rice in running water till water becomes clear.
 Soak the rice in the clean room-temperature water for at least 3 hours.
 (No need to cover.)
 Drain.

 - Place parchment paper (or a clean wet cheesecloth) in the basket of the steamer.
 Add into the rice.
 Use chopsticks to gently stir to loosen the rice.
 This would help water steam go through for a fast and even cooking in the process followed.

-- Use a rolling pin to break down the rice yeast to make it almost powder.
+- Use a rolling pin to break down the wine yeast to make it almost powder.
 Move the rice into an airtight bowl by batches.
-Sprinkle the rice yeast powder on top of each batch of the cooked rice.
+Sprinkle the wine yeast powder on top of each batch of the cooked rice.
 Gently pat and press down the rice to tighten the mix in the container.

-- Add a 250gram room-temperature water in a clean bow, form a well of 7-8cm in diameter in the center of the rice, rinse your hands in the water to make sure no yeast left in your hands.
+- Add a 250 gram lukewarm water (in 35℃) in a clean bowl, form a well of 7-8cm in diameter in the center of the rice, rinse your hands in the water to make sure no yeast left in your hands.
 Then pour all the water into the well.